jonasmerlin/astro-seo/README.md

 The translation between props and tags is pretty direct and almost 1:1.
 After building, there probably won't be anything you wouldn't have written yourself.
-__If you want to see how the sausage gets made, there's only one place you will have to check__: `/src/SEO.astro` The idea is to surface the options that exist in a central place and adhere to best practices where it's theoretically possible not to.
+The idea is to surface the options that exist in a central place and adhere to best practices where it's theoretically possible not to. __If you want to see how the sausage gets made, there's only one place you will have to check__:
+`/src/SEO.astro`

-If you want, you can view Astro SEO as a checklist, so you don'f forget a tag or maybe also as an educational tool, to see which options exist in the first place.
+If you want, you can view Astro SEO as a checklist, so you don't forget a tag.
+Or maybe also as an educational tool, to see which options exist in the first place.

 ## Acknowledgements